 Ghosts in the Pavement: Footfall and Pilgrimage by Artist Liz Rideal

 On November 4, JCU welcomed Liz Rideal, Professor of Fine Art (Slade School of Fine Art, UCL), who discussed her latest project as well as the technical aspects of her practice combining abstract painting, photography, and digital print on fabric.
-The lecture was organized by the JCU Department of Art History and Studio Art, the British School at Rome (BSR), and the Slade School of Fine Art, University College London (UCL).
+The lecture was organized by the JCU Department of Art History, the British School at Rome (BSR), and the Slade School of Fine Art, University College London (UCL).

 Rideal’s current work is inspired by the rich pattern and colors of the medieval Cosmatesque pavements: the style of marble floors arranged in intricate geometrical patterns, often reminiscent of textiles.
 The project will culminate in a public show of her work at the John Cabot University’s 4m2 Gallery in February 2020.

 Professor Inge Hansen, the Chair of the Art History and Studio Art Department, introduced Professor Rideal and noted how Rideal’s recent work shows her interest in “the sense of the mark left by the human presence.”
 She also highlighted how Rideal is inspired by traveling and her interest in “merging the academic fields of archaeology, textiles, and experimental painting.”